-The theory $\{p, \times p\}$ also shows that dialectical interpretation is not simply maximal consistency: whereas the maximal consistent subset $\{\times p\}$ corresponds to a (the) dialectical interpretation, $\{p\}$ does not.
-[27] gives much more information on DEFLOG, for instance, on different ways to adapt DEFLOG to incorporate the classical logical connectives.
+The theory {p, \times p} also shows that dialectical interpretation is not simply maximal consistency: whereas the maximal consistent subset { \times p} corresponds to a (the) dialectical interpretation, {p} does not.
+Verheij (2000a) gives much more information on DEFLOG, for instance, on different ways to adapt DEFLOG to incorporate the classical logical connectives.
 Once again: DEFLOG's connectives \rightarrow and \times are not meant to replace the classical connectives; they express different concepts.

-It is not hard to see that DEFLOG is nonmonotonic, for instance in the following sense: when a sentence is justified in some dialectical interpretation of a theory, it need not be in a dialectical interpretation of a larger theory.
+It is not hard to see that DEFLOG is non-monotonic, for instance in the following sense: when a sentence is justified in some dialectical interpretation of a theory, it need not be in a dialectical interpretation of a larger theory.
 The simplest example is provided by the theories $\{p\}$ and $\{p, \times p\}$.
 Both have only one dialectical interpretation.
 In the dialectical interpretation of $\{p\}$, p is justified, but in that of $\{p, \times p\}$, p is defeated (and $\times p$ justified).

-Notwithstanding the simple structure of DEFLOG's logical language (with only two connectives, namely → and ×), many central notions of dialectical argumentation can be analysed in terms of it.
-For instance, it is possible to define an inconclusive conditional (i.e. a conditional of which the consequent does not always follow when its antecedent obtains) in terms of DEFLOG's defeasible conditional (that is defeasible in the same way as any other statement).
-DEFLOG's expressiveness also allows an integrated analysis of Toulmin's warrants and backings [23] and Pollock's undercutting and rebutting defeaters [15].
+Notwithstanding the simple structure of DEFLOG's logical language (with only two connectives, viz. \rightarrow and \times), many central notions of dialectical argumentation can be analyzed in terms of it.
+For instance, it is possible to define an inconclusive conditional (i.e., a conditional of which the consequent does not always follow when its antecedent obtains) in terms of DEFLOG's defeasible conditional (that is defeasible in the same way as any other statement).
+DEFLOG's expressiveness also allows an integrated analysis of Toulmin's (1958) warrants and backings and Pollock's (1987) undercutting and rebutting defeaters.
 A warrant and an undercutter can be seen as the support and attack, respectively, of the relation between a reason and its conclusion.
-In DEFLOG this can be expressed by sentences of the forms $\varphi \to (\psi \to \chi)$ and $\varphi \to \times (\psi \to \chi)$.
+In DEFLOG this can be expressed by sentences of the forms $\phi \rightarrow (\psi \rightarrow \chi)$ and $\phi \rightarrow \times (\psi \rightarrow \chi)$.
 Whereas Pollock treats undercutting and rebutting defeaters as separate concepts, in DEFLOG it is natural to consider both as different instances of the general phenomenon of defeat.
-Cf. [27, 29].
+Cf. Verheij (2000a, 2001a).

-Dialectically justifying arguments
+3 Dialectically justifying arguments